WHBQ-TV

-WHBQ-TV (channel 13) is a television station in Memphis, Tennessee, United States, affiliated with the Fox network and owned by Imagicomm Communications.
+WHBQ-TV (channel 13) is a television station in Memphis, Tennessee, United States, affiliated with the Fox network and owned by Rincon Broadcasting Group.
 The station's studios are located on South Highland Street (near the campus of the University of Memphis) in East Memphis, and its transmitter is located on Raleigh-LaGrange Road on the city's northeast side.

 History

 Under RKO General

 The station first signed on the air on September 27, 1953.
 It was owned by Harding College of Searcy, Arkansas, along with WHBQ radio (560 AM and 105.9 FM, now WGKX).
 It originally operated as a primary CBS and secondary ABC affiliate, sharing the latter network's programming with NBC affiliate WMCT (channel 5, now WMC-TV).
 Channel 13 lost the CBS affiliation when WREC-TV (channel 3, now WREG-TV) signed on in January 1956, assuming the affiliation through the CBS Radio Network's longtime affiliation with radio station WREC (600 AM); WHBQ-TV then became an exclusive ABC affiliate.
 General Teleradio, the broadcasting arm of the General Tire and Rubber Company, purchased the WHBQ stations in March 1954.
 In 1955, General Tire purchased RKO Radio Pictures in order to give its television stations a programming source outside of network content and locally produced shows.
 RKO was merged into General Teleradio; General Tire's broadcasting and film divisions were later renamed RKO General in 1957.

 RKO General was under nearly continuous investigation from the 1960s onward due to a long history of lying to advertisers and regulators.
 For example, it was nearly forced out of broadcasting in 1980 after misleading the Federal Communications Commission (FCC) about corporate misconduct at parent General Tire.
 Under longtime general manager Alex Bonner, WHBQ-AM-FM-TV was never accused of any wrongdoing.
 The regulatory pressure on RKO General continued unabated until 1987, when an FCC administrative law judge ruled the company unfit to be a broadcast licensee due to its rampant dishonesty.
 After the FCC advised RKO that appealing the decision was not worth the effort, RKO began unwinding its broadcast operations.
 The WHBQ stations were the next-to-last to be sold (with WHBQ-TV being the last TV station sold by RKO General), shortly after Bonner retired in 1990.
 The new owner, Adams Communications, sold off WHBQ radio (WHBQ-FM had been sold off several years earlier).